Health in Jamaica: After abolishment of slavery

-Life expectancy in Jamaica as new healthcare systems came about did not change however which led to the government calling on the Rockefeller Foundation to help in combating infectious diseases.
+Life expectancy in Jamaica as new healthcare systems came about did not change, which led to the government calling on the Rockefeller Foundation to help in combating infectious diseases.
 Diseases such as tuberculosis and malaria plagued Jamaica and were a leading factor in death, but through island-wide studies and patient care, these diseases diminished.
 It also brought about institutions such as the Bureau of Health education, which sought to combat diseases through education, but in its establishment also brought many opportunities to work for these institutions.

 The Rockefeller Foundation provided fellowships for training to upgrade staff leading to universities in health.
-Social unrest also brought about the Moyne Commission, a commission set up by colonial Britain to figure out why the riots in 1938 had happened.
+Social unrest brought about the Moyne Commission, a commission set up by colonial Britain to figure out why the riots in 1938 had happened.
 The Moyne Commission advocated for a school of hygiene which started the Training Station for Sanitary Inspectors and Health Visitors which trained public health nurses and public health inspectors.
-These contributions led to the development of the health curriculum in Jamaican universities such as the College of West Indies and it had its first class of 33 aspiring doctors in 1948.
+These contributions led to the development of the health curriculum in Jamaican universities such as the College of West Indies.
+It had its first class of 33 aspiring doctors in 1948.